 In the end, though, whether or not it was just a publicity move, or Kojima's longtime dream to work with a Hollywood action star, or if it really was an "artistic choice", no one but Kojima knows.
 My money is on publicity.
 However, then again, maybe I just miss the Snake that I grew up with.

 Purchase Metal Gear Solid V: The Phantom Pain

 As much as I've poo-pooed all over the casting of this game, I have to admit: It's still damn fun.
 For long time Metal Gear fans, such as myself, it's destined to fall short in many ways.
 However, as games in general go, I'd be lying if I were to say it wasn't a great video game to play for the mechanics alone.

-I enjoyed the gameplay so much, in fact, that I'm currently working to 100% it and am shooting for my fourth Metal Gear Solid platinum trophy for the Playstation consoles.
-Which just goes to show, even the most disappointing of Metal Gear games beats most other games out there.
+I enjoyed the gameplay so much, in fact, that I've since 100 percented it and finally nabbed my fourth Metal Gear Solid platinum trophy for Playstation (albeit, I made sure to do so in MGS1 clothing).
+Which all just goes to show, even the most disappointing of Metal Gear games beats most other games out there.